thoas/picfit/README.rst

       }
     }

-With the following config, we will store keys on Redis_ and store the image file on Amazon AWS S3 at the location ``/path/to/directory``.
+With the following config, we will store keys on Redis_.

+Images will be stored on Amazon AWS S3 at the location ``/path/to/directory``.

 ``[ACL]`` can be: